Projects and Initiatives

-UIT initiated its Wireless Infrastructure Refresh Program in spring 2012 to support the growth in wireless device density.
-UIT has identified the critical areas where wireless services were needed, including classrooms, high-density areas, and common areas, with UIT vendors Meru Networks and InSource Technologies.
+UIT initiated its Wireless Infrastructure Refresh Program in spring 2012 to support the growth in wireless device density on campus.
+Working with vendors Meru Networks and InSource Technologies, UIT has identified the critical areas where wireless services were needed, including classrooms, high-density areas, and common areas.
 Wi-Fi network upgrades are being implemented and additional access points are being installed in those targeted areas.

 Microsoft Lync 2010 Deployment (2012)

 All ROLM nodes will be decommissioned and migrated to the Voice over Internet Protocol (VOIP) solution provided by Microsoft Lync 2010.
 This will be done in three phases.